slamer59/react-diagrams/docs/customizing/extending-default-links.md

 The actual code for the `AdvancedLinkSegment` [can be found here](https://github.com/projectstorm/react-diagrams/blob/master/packages/diagrams-demo-gallery/demos/demo-custom-link1/index.tsx) (it is in the `demo-custom-link1` folder in the demo gallery).

 This is the easiest and most simple way to get started with custom links.

+## Exemples of customizations
+Many more customizations can be made.

+### Remove the link
+The default behavior is to add a point to a link.
+The selection is done by `Shift + Click`.

+If you don't need to add a point a workaround can be to set `maxNumberPointsPerLink` to zero after creating `engine`

+`const engine = createEngine() engine.maxNumberPointsPerLink = 0`

+This workaround is discussed [here](https://github.com/projectstorm/react-diagrams/issues/49).